Factbox - Trump fills top jobs for his administration

 COMMERCE SECRETARY: WILBUR ROSS

-Ross, 79, heads the private equity firm WL Ross & Co.
-Forbes has pegged his net worth at about $2.9 billion.
+Ross, 79, heads the private equity firm W.L.
+Ross & Co, and Forbes has pegged his net worth at about $2.9 billion.
 A staunch supporter of Trump, Ross helped shape the Trump campaign's views on trade policy.
-He blames massive U.S. factory job losses on the North American Free Trade Agreement with Canada and Mexico, which went into force in 1994, and the 2001 entry of China into the World Trade Organization.
+He blames massive U.S. factory job losses on the North American Free Trade Agreement (NAFTA) with Canada and Mexico, which went into force in 1994, and the 2001 entry of China into the World Trade Organization.

 U.S. TRADE REPRESENTATIVE: ROBERT LIGHTHIZER